How To Create To-Do Lists In WordPress

 To-Do List Advanced Settings > Database Cleanup

-In this area of the ‘Advanced Settings’ tab you can perform database maintenance tasks related to plugin data inside your plugin settings area itself without the need to log into your server …
+In this area of the ‘Advanced Settings’ tab you can perform database maintenance tasks related to plugin data directly from the plugin settings area itself …

-This is useful if, for example, you see that old to-do items are still showing up on your site.
+This function is useful if, for example, you notice that todo items you have previously deleted are still listed on your site.

 The tasks below can be performed:

-Any database operations you perform from this screen cannot be undone.
-If you are sure that you want to perform database operations in this section, then remember to backup your WP database first.
+Any database operations carried out from this screen cannot be reversed.
+If you are comfortable to perform database operations in this section, then remember to backup your database first.

-If you don’t want to do your own site backups, then consider using professional assistance services, or use a WordPress backup plugin.
-You can learn more about a great WordPress backup plugin that we recommend using to completely automate your file and database backups here:
+If you don’t want to back up your site manually, then get help from a WordPress professional, or use a WordPress backup plugin.
+You can learn more about a great WordPress backup plugin that can fully automate your backup process here:

 User Permissions

-If you are using Individual List, the only configurable option that is applicable for this section is the View To-Do List permission …
+If you choose Individual List, the only configurable option that applies in this section is the View To-Do List option …

-If you plan to set up user permissions and capabilities for Group or Master List types, select the highest level capabilities that you would like users to have access to for each option …
+If you plan to set up user permissions and capabilities for Group or Master List types, select the highest level capabilities that you want users to have access to for each option …

 - Subscribers: Read